Why Ocugen Shares Are Falling | Benzinga

 Why Ocugen Shares Are Falling

-Ocugen Inc (NASDAQ:OCGN) shares are trading lower by 19.6% at $3.40 Wednesday morning after the company announced pricing of a $53.5 million public offering of common stock.
+Ocugen Inc (NASDAQ:OCGN) shares are trading lower by 22.8% at $2.54 after the company announced the FDA declined to issue an EUA for COVAXIN for active immunization to prevent COVID-19 caused by SARS-CoV-2 in individuals 2 to 18 years of age.

-Ocugen shares were otherwise rising during Tuesday's trading session after company announced the FDA lifted its clinical hold on the company's COVID-19 vaccine study in the US.

-See Also: 'I'm Waiting To Catch Somebody Else's Falling Knife': Why Josh Brown Placed Limit Orders To Buy These 4 Stocks
+Ocugen says the company intends to continue working with the FDA to evaluate the regulatory pathway for the pediatric use of COVAXIN.

 Ocugen is a clinical-stage biopharmaceutical company.
 It is focused on discovering, developing and commercializing a pipeline of innovative therapies that address rare and underserved eye diseases.